threefoldtech/rmb-rs/README.md

 ## What is rmb-peer

-think of `rmb-peer` as a gateway that stands between you and the `relay`. `rmb-peer` uses your mnemonics (your identity secret key) to assume your identity and it connects to the relay on your behalf, it maintains the connection forever and takes care of
+think of `rmb-peer` as a gateway that stands between you and the `relay`. `rmb-peer` uses your private key (your secret key) to assume your identity and it connects to the relay on your behalf, it maintains the connection forever and takes care of

 - reconnecting if connection was lost
 - verifying received messages